yuno-payments/yuno-docs/docs/Get Started with YUNO/set-up-your-account-copy.md

 > 🚧 Warning
 >
-> This is a wargning test message!
+> This is a warning test message!

 In this section, you will create a Yuno account and make all the necessary configurations to process a payment.
 We will guide you on your account creation, configuring your first connection, setting the routing, enabling the payment method in the checkout builder, and getting the API credentials.